cllfst/linux-theme/README.md

-# My Theme Script :
+# Linux Theme Script :
-A TUI script that helps you install Themes according to your Linux Distribution
+A TUI script that helps you install Custom Themes according to your Linux Distribution
 <br><br>
 We Have 2 Distributions currently :
 *   Ubuntu